RGF-team/rgf/RGF/rgf-guide.rst

     rgf  train
     rgf  predict

-Since parameters could be long and tedious to type in, the Perl script ``call_exe.pl`` introduced above is provided to ease the job.
+Since parameters could be long and tedious to type in, the Perl script `call_exe.pl <./examples/call_exe.pl>`__ introduced above is provided to ease the job.
 It essentially reads parameters from a configuration file and concatenates them with delimiter ``,`` to pass to ``rgf``.
 The syntax is as follows: